ongres/stackgres/doc/content/en/03-tutorial/03-simple-cluster/_index.md

 ---
-title: Create a simple cluster
+title: Creating a simple cluster
 weight: 3
 url: tutorial/simple-cluster
 description: Details about how to create a simple StackGres cluster.
 ---

-# Create a simple StackGres cluster

 ## Cluster creation